 - Additional Information

-Chilled/Frozen Chilled or frozen Stud Lovsta Stutteri WFFS status Clear (N/N) Studbook KWPN Approved for KWPN Year of Birth 2010 Colour Black Height 166cm
+Chilled/Frozen Frozen only Stud Lovsta Stutteri WFFS status Clear (N/N) Studbook KWPN Approved for KWPN Year of Birth 2010 Colour Black Height 166cm